buildpacks/rfcs/text/0000-plan-flags.md

 - If at any point during this merge process there is a failure, then the image build will fail.
 - In the case that the merge failure occurs while merging the version together, the lifecycle will print out the source of the constraint that caused the merge to fail.

-## Example:
+## Merging Example
-The following are examples the Build Plan (TOML) and the Buildpack Plan (TOML) for when the lifecyle merges them together:
+The following are examples the Build Plan (TOML) and the Buildpack Plan (TOML) for when the lifecycle merges them together:

 ### Build Plan (TOML)
 ```toml